yask123/AwesomeTwitterAccounts/README.md

-### A curated list of awesome twitter accounts, organised by community
+### A curated list of awesome twitter accounts, organised by community!

 The current list is very small and I need your help to improve this.